26 August 2015—Attendance Policy: Autumn 2015

 |[c] Portal RF|

 When absences do happen, send me an e-mail message letting me know.
 Please note the wording.
 Do not ask me for “permission.”
 Do not plead for “leniency.”
 I prefer to deal with these matters the way members of any civil society would—with a sense of decorum and mutual respect.
 That is ultimately how I will evaluate your attendance.
-It is really quite simple to tell the difference between not being able to pry oneself away from Madden NFL 25® and experiencing an illness or loss.
+It is really quite simple to tell the difference between not being able to pry oneself away from Madden NFL 25® (or searching for Pokémon) and experiencing an illness or loss.
 Don’t be too “personal” in your e-mail messages.
 I don’t want to pry, and I don’t need explanations (or, worse yet, excuses).
-Just let me know the situation.
+Just let me know the situation and move on.

 By “participation,” I mean being fully engaged in the lecture or discussion.
 This may or may not include active voicing of opinions or interpretations.
 In short, I do not belong to the school of thought that equates “talking” with participation and “silence” with lack of engagement.
 It is easy enough, after twenty years of teaching, to see the exceptions.
 What I seek is solid preparation, engagement with the subject under discussion, and (eventually) evidence in your writing that these things have come together.

 I expect you to listen to my (and your peers’) comments, and to add your interpretations whenever you feel compelled to do so.
-The best advice is for each student to push her or his “comfort zone” a little.
+The best advice is for students to push their “comfort zones” a little.
 If you are inclined to speak often, pull back (a little) and listen.
 If you rarely speak, push yourself to do so.

 |[d] Gathering RF|